signalfx/integrations/collectd-statsd/README.md

 #### Using StatsD metrics in SignalFx

 SignalFx supports using the components of dot-delimited metric names as dimensions for the purposes of filtering and aggregation in a chart.
 [Click here to read more](http://docs.signalfx.com/en/latest/charts/chart-advanced-config.html#graphite-options-for-plots).
-However, it may be more efficient to use the SignalFx metric proxy to transform StatsD's long dot-delimited metric names into metrics with dimensions before transmission to SignalFx.
-This allows you to specify the transformation once at transmission, rather than many times during chart building.
-[Click here to read more about the SignalFx metric proxy](https://github.com/signalfx/integrations/tree/master/metricproxy)[](sfx_link:metricproxy).

 #### Deleting unused metric names from collectd's internal cache